AlexStansfield/k8s-hobby-cluster/docs/master-setup.md

 - Use a minimal installation (no desktop environment).
 - Ensure SSH is enabled during installation.
 - Set a static hostname, e.g. `cluster-master`.
+- Configure storage to 50G root and remaining to `/mnt/data`.

 ## 2. Networking